kaidez/kdz/README.md

 <br />

 #### `-b, --build`
 Does the same thing as `kdz app`.
-Since this is redundant, it will probably be deleted.
+Since this is redundant, it will probably be deleted at some point.
 <br />
 <br />